utiso/dorkbot/README.md

 Blocklist
 =========
 The blocklist is a list of ip addresses, hostnames, or regular expressions of url patterns that should *not* be scanned.
 If a target url matches any item in this list it will be skipped and removed from the database.
-By default the blocklist is stored in the dorkbot database, but a separate database or file can be specified by passing the appropriate connection uri or file path to --blocklist.
-Note: --add-blocklist-item / --delete-blocklist-item are not implemented for file-based blocklists, and --flush-blocklist deletes the file.
+The internal blocklist is maintained in the dorkbot database, but a separate file or databasecan be specified by passing the appropriate file path or connection uri to --external-blocklist.
+Targets are matched first against the internal blocklist and then optionally against any provided external blocklists.

 Supported external blocklists:
 * postgresql://[server info]